Hernando de Soto: Return of the expedition to Mexico City

 De Soto's expedition had explored La Florida for three years without finding the expected treasures or a hospitable site for colonization.
 They had lost nearly half their men, and most of the horses.
 By this time, the soldiers were wearing animal skins for clothing.
 Many were injured and in poor health.
 The leaders came to a consensus (although not total) to end the expedition and try to find a way home, either down the Mississippi River, or overland across Texas to the Spanish colony of Mexico City.

-They decided that building boats would be too difficult and time-consuming, and that navigating the Gulf of Mexico was too risky, so they headed overland to the southwest.
-Eventually they reached a region in present-day Texas that was dry.
+They decided that building boats would be too difficult and time-consuming and that navigating the Gulf of Mexico was too risky, so they headed overland to the southwest.
+Eventually, they reached a region in present-day Texas that was dry.
 The native populations were made up mostly of subsistence hunter-gatherers.
 The soldiers found no villages to raid for food, and the army was still too large to live off the land.
 They were forced to backtrack to the more developed agricultural regions along the Mississippi, where they began building seven bergantines, or pinnaces.
 They melted down all the iron, including horse tackle and slave shackles, to make nails for the boats.
 They survived through the winter, and the spring floods delayed them another two months.
 By July they set off on their makeshift boats down the Mississippi for the coast.

 Taking about two weeks to make the journey, the expedition encountered hostile fleets of war canoes along the whole course.
-The first was led by the powerful paramount chief Quigualtam, whose fleet followed the boats, shooting arrows at the soldiers for days on end as they drifted through their territory.
-The Spanish had no effective offensive weapons on the water, as their crossbows had long ceased working.
+The first was led by the powerful paramount chief Quigualtam, whose fleet followed the boats, shooting arrows at the soldiers for days as they drifted through their territory.
+The Spanish had no effective offensive weapons on the water, as their crossbows had long since ceased working.
 They relied on armor and sleeping mats to block the arrows.
 About 11 Spaniards were killed along this stretch and many more wounded.

 On reaching the mouth of the Mississippi, they stayed close to the Gulf shore heading south and west.
 After about 50 days, they made it to the Pánuco River and the Spanish frontier town of Pánuco.
 There they rested for about a month.
 During this time many of the Spaniards, having safely returned and reflecting on their accomplishments, decided they had left La Florida too soon.
 There were some fights within the company, leading to some deaths.
-But, after they reached Mexico City and Viceroy Don Antonio de Mendoza offered to lead another expedition to La Florida, few of the survivors volunteered.
+But, after they reached Mexico City and the Viceroy Don Antonio de Mendoza offered to lead another expedition to La Florida, few of the survivors volunteered.
 Of the recorded 700 participants at the start, between 300 and 350 survived (311 is a commonly accepted figure).
 Most of the men stayed in the New World, settling in Mexico, Peru, Cuba, and other Spanish colonies.